Intelliware/dependency-graph/README.md

 # dependency-graph

+THIS REPOSITORY HAS BEEN MOVED INTO A SUBFOLDER OF THE [dependency](https://github.com/Intelliware/dependency) REPO.

 This codebase implements the Sugiyama Algorithm for visually representing [layered graphs](https://en.wikipedia.org/wiki/Layered_graph_drawing "Wikipedia").
 It makes use of the [Dependency](https://github.com/Intelliware/dependency "Dependency project on GitHub") project to keep track of dependencies between different items.

 As discussed in the README.md for [Dependency](https://github.com/Intelliware/dependency "Dependency project on GitHub"), one of the original rationales for the codebase was to visually represent package dependencies, and as a result, that's the case that's been most tested.